 What is the process for getting dental implants?

-If you’re planning on getting dental implants, you’ll need a few appointments at San Jose Oral Surgery.
-At your first visit, your oral surgeon will take scans and X-rays of your mouth.
+If you’re planning on getting dental implants, you’ll need a few appointments at San Jose Oral Surgery at San Jose, CA. At your first visit, your oral surgeon will take scans and X-rays of your mouth.
 It’s important to make sure you have enough jawbone strength and density to support the implant.
 Luckily, even if your bone isn’t strong enough, the San Oral Surgery team & Implantology can perform a bone graft procedure to help strengthen your jawbone.

 At your next visit, your provider implants the titanium rod into your jawbone and stitches your gums up around it.
 The process isn’t painful as you’ll be under local anesthetic and sedation is offered if you choose.
 It takes three to six months for your new implant to fully fuse to your jawbone.